 4. Logan (2017)

-I know it may seem very early to include it in this list but it absolutely deserves it.
-The fact that it is the last portrayal of Wolverine by Hugh Jackman may be making me quite sentimental about this movie but doesn’t it affect everyone the same way.
-This movie with its R rating, allows Wolverine to be as violent as he inherently is.
+I know it may seem a bit too early to include it in this list but it absolutely deserves the spot, in my opinion.
+The fact that it is the last portrayal of Wolverine by Hugh Jackman may be making me quite sentimental about this movie but doesn’t it affect everyone the same way?
+This movie, with its R rating, allows Wolverine to be as violent as he inherently is.
 With blood and severed body parts flying around, this movie unleashes Wolverine’s savagery we got only a glimpse of previously in the first few minutes of ‘X-Men Origins’.
 In the same way that the movie is named Logan and not his superhero name, it explores the human struggle the famed mutant has to go through.
 All his flaws are laid bare for us to see and so are his virtues.
 It is almost unbelievable to see a man that barely aged in decades to sport a white beard and be frail (or the wolverine equivalent of frail).
 Even with Hugh Jackman retiring from his role, Wolverine will live on in the hearts of the millions of fans he garnered.

 Read More: Movies That Make You Think About Life